Nadine2016/local/index.md

 </dd>
 <dt>Enterprise</dt>
 <dd>
 The enterprise network environment has a bi-directional network link to {{site.data.keyword.Bluemix_local_notm}}.
-This allows applciations hosted in {{site.data.keyword.Bluemix_local_notm}} to access services and resources in the enterprise, including data sources and enterprise services.
+This allows applications hosted in {{site.data.keyword.Bluemix_local_notm}} to access services and resources in the enterprise, including data sources and enterprise services.
 The network link also allows {{site.data.keyword.Bluemix_local_notm}} to use your LDAP for authentication of your developers and administrators.
 </dd>
 <dt>Local services</dt>
 <dd>A set of services are available to be used privately in your {{site.data.keyword.Bluemix_local_notm}} environment.
 Typically, you decide which services you want for your environment prior to the deployment by the {{site.data.keyword.IBM_notm}} team.
 For a list of available services, go to [Local services and runtimes](#table01).